tannal/tannal.glitch.me/job.md

 # 2024-9-15 - 2024-9-22

+[] github issues can be used as a database I can build various dbms system using github public api.

 [] videos by 3blue1brown using manim actually we can do it in vello/bevy/typst in rust.
 [] webkit javascriptCore pr
 [] https://chromium-review.googlesource.com/c/v8/v8/+/5860436 a simple fix for v8 clemensb is off office until 9.16